News and Updates

 Previously, I’ve never put much stock into certifications of any kind.
 While they are intended to be skills tests, I have known too many people who were simply skilled at memorizing information to pass an exam yet not skilled enough to put it into practice.
 I once graduated with a fellow who got a 4.0 GPA in accounting.
 Yet when it came to implementing it in software, I understood accounting principles better than he did, even though I never took any accounting classes!

-Also, I figured that with over 30 years of experience, certifications would not be very useful.
-Today, there are several folks who worked quite hard to obtain certifications.
-With that and how certifications tests are implemented have improved, I thought it would be a good idea for me to pursue it now.
-Last May a special was available to purchase a certification exam with two retakes plus a practice exam.
-So I decided to purchase three sets to prepare for the MCSE.
-After my purchase, I discovered that they must be used within 6 months.
-Therefore I have until the end of November to complete them.
+Also, I figured that certifications would not be very useful with over 30 years of experience.
+Today, several folks worked quite hard to obtain certifications.
+With that and how certification tests have improved, I thought it would be a good idea for me to pursue it now.
+Last May, a special was available to purchase a certification exam with two retakes plus a practice exam.
+So, I decided to purchase three sets to prepare for the MCSE.
+After purchasing, I discovered they must be used within six months.
+Therefore, I have until the end of November to complete them.
 Wow, no pressure!!
-So far (knock on wood) I have not needed any retakes.
+So far (knock on wood), I have not needed any retakes.
 While it costs extra for those, having them available has removed some of my test anxiety.

 Interestingly, the SE in MCSE stood for Systems Engineer for the longest time.
-However, a colleague pointed out to me this morning that SE now represents Solutions Expert.
-I feel that using the title of Expert is rather pretentious, and I feel reluctant to use it.
+However, a colleague told me this morning that SE now represents Solutions Expert.
+Using the title of Expert is rather pretentious, and I feel reluctant to use it.
 I have no problem calling someone else an expert when appropriate.
-Personally, if I deal with someone who calls himself/herself an expert, then I generally have reservations about their skills unless they prove otherwise.
+If I deal with someone who calls himself/herself an expert, then I generally have reservations about their skills unless they prove otherwise.
 Perhaps that’s an issue that I will have to get over.